(Published in Gralswelt 33/2004)

 GLOBALIZATION OF THE IMMORAL

-Large international corporations have long been producing where it is cheapest to produce; choose their company headquarters where the lowest taxes are incurred and, with the help of top experts, know how to outsmart government regulations; mostly legal but not always ethically indisputable.
-Because the "tough" competition, which is ruinous for the weak, allegedly forces brutal measures that sometimes seem like a relapse into colonialism or even like a modern form of slavery.
-Believing Christians should recognize in this the expression of a Luciferic principle.
+Major international corporations have long been producing where production is cheapest and the lowest environmental standards can be met; they choose their company headquarters where the lowest taxes are due and, with the help of top experts, know how to cheat government regulations; usually legally but not always ethically unassailable.
+This is because "tough" competition, which is ruinous for the weak, allegedly forces brutal measures that sometimes seem like a throwback to colonialism or even a modern form of slavery.
+Believing Christians should recognize in this the expression of a Luciferian principle.

 This globalization of immorality also includes the rigorous use of the earth's resources.
 It is not uncommon for economically weak countries with valuable resources to be forced into the role of mercilessly exploited raw material suppliers.
 The fact that the so-called “elites” of the underdeveloped countries are no less to blame for this plundering of the poor than the financially strong buyers in the industrialized countries is no excuse for their unethical behavior.